ZhenyaKh/remove-switches/README.md

   `switch(f(){switch(...){...}}){...}`

 - There can be labeled break statements in a switch
-- A break statement present in a case branch of a switch should not be necessarily the break associated with the case branch:
+- A break statement present in a case branch of a switch should not be necessarily the break statement associated with the case branch:

   `switch(...) { case 1: for(;;){break} }`